-- 2.4.1 This will be performed by a team of drivers overseen by the designated committee member(s) The drivers who are involved in scrutineering duties will not be required to marshal, the nominated scrutineer may not use a stand in to complete the scrutineers duties.
+- 2.4.1 This will be performed by a team supplied by the Club overseen by the designated committee member(s).
+In the event that this team is formed of entered drivers, those who are involved in scrutineering duties will not be required to marshal, the nominated scrutineer may not use a stand in to complete the scrutineers duties.
 The designated scrutineer may not check their own car, this must be completed by a committee member or designated person. - 2.4.2 If a car has been damaged during the course of that heat/final it still must be presented to the scrutineer.
-If a car is found not to comply with rules as laid down in the construction and operating rules after being scrutineered, then a penalty will be applied as in construction and operating rules regarding penalties.
+If a car is found not to comply with rules as laid down in the construction and operating rules after being scrutineered, then a penalty will be applied as in construction and operating rules regarding penalties. - 2.4.3 The BRCA 8th section scrutineering equipment is the set standard for the meeting therefore any car found non compliant using this equipment is deemed to have failed scrutineering.

-- 2.4.3 The BRCA 8th section scrutineering equipment is the set standard for the meeting therefore any car found illegal using this equipment is deemed to have failed scrutineering. - 2.4.4 In the event of a piece of scrutineering equipment getting damaged the Committee must be informed. - 2.4.5 In the event of a driver wishing to protest a decision made by the, Scrutineer or Committee member, only the driver, or in the case of a junior the drivers parent/ guardian may protest the decision as per 2.3.15.
+- 2.4.4 In the event of a piece of scrutineering equipment getting damaged the Committee must be informed. - 2.4.5 In the event of a driver wishing to protest a decision made by the, Scrutineer or Committee member, only the driver, or in the case of a junior the drivers parent/ guardian may protest the decision as per 2.3.15.
 Any protests must be lodged with a committee member immediately and the offending car must be left within the scrutineering area.
 Any car removed from the scrutineering area before a protest may not be retested if the driver protests a decision made by the scrutineer.